 In what can be a crowded market place it is important to understand your competition, who they are and what they might be able to offer that you can’t.
 Use this knowledge to ensure that you make your expertise and experience stand out.
 Be innovative and show how you can add value.

 5) Read, review and refine

 Reviewing and refining your proposal is a step that should not be ignored.
 A few pairs of fresh eyes should be asked to proof the document, checking not only spelling, consistency and grammar but also that the brief has been fully answered.

 We’d love to hear from you.
 You can tweet us using #UMGTraining @UModernGov.

-If you would like to discuss any of the details you have read in this blog; including our ‘Effective Bid Writing’ course taking place on Thursday 8th November, please contact us on 0800 542 9440 or email [email protected].
+If you would like to see any of the details you have read in this blog; including when and where our upcoming ‘Effective Bid Writing’ course is taking place, please contact us on 0800 542 9440 or email [email protected].